richelbilderbeek/phd_defense/README.md

  * For the ceremony: yes, if you are younger than 13 years old
  * For the evening program: yes, if you are an adult

-Due to COVID-19 measures, we allow for a maximum for 12 people that are 13 years or older.
+Due to COVID-19 measures, we allow for a maximum for 14 people that are 13 years or older or older.

 ## Misc